 Stitch around the outside of the letters with a zig-zag or an edge stitch or some freehand embroidery…your choice!

 Constructing the Front of the Cushion

-Attach two rectangles to the top and bottom of the appliqued centre rectangle and press the seam away from the centre
+Attach the two longer rectangles to the top and bottom of the appliqued centre section and press the seam away from the centre

 Attach the two remaining rectangles to each side of the centre section, pressing seam allowances towards the outside edge